Astronauts Wind Down After Spacewalk, Reap Space Harvest

-Category: Space Hits: 0NASA astronaut Michael Hopkins takes an out-of-this-world “space-selfie” during Monday’s spacewalk.
+Category: Space Hits: 4NASA astronaut Michael Hopkins takes an out-of-this-world “space-selfie” during Monday’s spacewalk.

 Two spacewalkers and their assistants are winding down today following two spacewalks in less than a week.
 There was also a harvest today aboard the International Space Station as the Expedition 64 crew learns about space agriculture.